 This Guardian article suggests that many British citizens aren’t currently saving enough to have a comfortable retirement, putting into perspective the importance of researching and choosing a suitable policy for your own circumstances.

 Deciding on a pension provider that is suitable for your needs can be difficult, and requires some background research before committing to an arrangement.
-Since Pension Drawdown is complex and not suitable for everyone, it is essential that you understand the risks and costs before transferring provider.
+Since Pension Drawdown is complex and not suitable for everyone, it is essential that you understand the risks and costs before transferring your pension fund.

 ‘Money’, a pension comparison site, has compiled a list of the 5 most popular Drawdown pension providers: